svenkubiak/mangooio/README.md

 Changelog: [https://mangoo.io/changelog](https://mangoo.io/changelog)

-You can grab each documentation version by simply adding the version tag, e.g. https://mangoo.io/documentation/1.0.0-Alpha-2
+You can grab previous documentation version by simply adding the version tag to the URL, e.g. https://mangoo.io/documentation/1.0.0-Alpha-2

 Documentation is also available as PDF by simply adding "pdf" to the URL, e.g. https://mangoo.io/documentation/pdf or https://mangoo.io/documentation/1.0.0-Alpha-2/pdf.